gesellix/artifact-diff/README.md

 Compare directories and zip/jar artifacts.

-Artifact Diff helps to create reports in plain text, so a generic diff tool can highlight differences between to paths or archives.
+Artifact Diff helps to create reports in plain text, so a generic diff tool can highlight differences between two paths or archives.

 Reports will be written in JSON, and YAML format.